-- Ensures that students develop essential speaking, listening, literacy and numeracy skills. - Promoted student centred learning and independence. - Provides a broad range of opportunities to engage in activities beyond the classroom and develop roundedness. - Gives students the opportunity to learn and progress. - Promotes the use of technology to harness effective learning and preparedness for the future. - Provides a programme of PSHE/ RSHE which is age appropriate and differentiated by year group. - Prepares students for the opportunities, responsibilities and experiences of adult life in Higher Education and society. - Ensures that students embrace the school and British Values.
+- Ensures that students develop essential speaking, listening, literacy and numeracy skills. - Promoted student centred learning and independence. - Provides a broad range of opportunities to engage in activities beyond the classroom and develop roundedness. - Gives students the opportunity to learn and progress. - Promotes the use of technology to harness effective learning and preparedness for the future. - Provides a programme of PSHE/RSE which is age appropriate and differentiated. - Prepares students for the opportunities, responsibilities and experiences of adult life in Higher Education and society. - Ensures that students embrace the school and British Values, as well as critical thinking. - Encourage respect for other people and cultures, paying regard to the protected characteristics set out in the 2010 Equalities Act.